JAMSScheduler/docker/README.md

-# docker
+# Description
-Sample docker files
+This repository will serve as a base for any and all docker files uploaded by the JAMS team